 Students now have Box accounts, so you can share files with them in the same way you'd share with a faculty or staff member.

-For faculty who want to share course content via Box, LMU's learning management system MYLMU Connect is a better solution for your needs.
+For faculty who want to share course content via Box, LMU's learning management system, Brightspace, is a better solution for your needs.
 If you need assistance getting started with MYLMU Connect, contact your Instructional Technologist.

 How long will files stay in my trash?

-Deleted files are kept in the Trash folder for 30 days.
+Deleted files are kept in Trash of the person who deleted the files for 30 days.
 After that, they are permanently deleted.

 What is Box Sync?
 Why doesn't ITS recommend it?